News and Information to Keep You Informed

 Once completed and submitted, you are required to provide proof of identity to your County FA Verifier/Club Welfare Officer in support of your application.
 All Identity Documents (ID) must be original.
 The list of acceptable ID and an ID selection tool form part of the online application.

 The FA is aware that people are anxious about the cost of the new scheme.
-The Government will not be charging volunteers though, at present, The FA needs to levy an administration charge (currently £20 for the CRB, or £10 online).
+The Government will not be charging volunteers though, at present, The FA needs to levy an administration charge (currently £20 for the DBS, or £10 online).
 The aim is to keep this low as possible.

 Volunteer Fee: £10